hosseinsz93/machine-learning-with-python/README.md

 - Practical applications for environmental impact assessment
 - Clear visualization of relationships in automotive data

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues, fork the repository, and create pull requests for:

-- Additional machine learning algorithms
-- New datasets and examples
-- Improved documentation
-- Bug fixes and optimizations

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).